-The Dolby Digital AC-3 decoder and decompressor for the Windows ACM.
-You first need to install this codec and you can then only convert or decompress the AC3 audio file directly to WAV or to MP3 using.
+The Dolby Digital AC-3 decoder and decompressor for the Windows ACM and acm codec.
+You first need to install this codec and you can then only convert or decompress the AC3 audio file directly to WAV or to MP3 using VirtualDub.
 This codec also works with other players such as AviSynth, TMPGEnc, allowing you to use AC3 encoded AVI files.

 I make no guarantee that AC3ACM will work for you, and I won’t be held responsible if your computer explodes, and so on.
 Note that this zip contains two builds of the codec.
 The codec in the “x86” folder is for use with 32-bit applications, and the codec in the “x64” folder is for use with 64-bit applications.

-AC3ACM was compiled with Visual Studio 2005 Professional, and tested on Windows 98 SE and 32-bit Windows XP Pro SP3.
+AC3ACM was compiled with Visual Studio 2005 Professional.
+Then tested on Windows 98 SE and 32-bit Windows XP Pro SP3.
 I have not tested it myself on 64-bit Windows platforms.
-You can download the full source code at http://fcchandler.home.comcast.net.
-Future updates of the software will also be available at that site.
+See also the Ogg Vorbis ACM codec as well as the DivX 3.11 codec as well.